Efficient reduction of stellar contamination and noise in planetary transmission spectra using neural networks: Discussion and future directions

 After designing and successfully testing our G-DAEs for the particular conditions of our experimental setup, several questions remain open.
 In this section, we assess the key concerns and caveats of our approach.

 The first question that can be raised is whether, as is common in machine learning applications, the neural networks we trained are overly specific (overfitted) to the types of planets used in the training process.
-Therefore, we question whether this type of algorithm is sufficiently general to analyse real transmission spectra.
+Therefore, we question whether this type of algorithm is sufficiently general to analyze real transmission spectra.
 A key characteristic of our methods that makes them highly robust to overfitting is that, as explained in \autoref{subsec:gdae_training} and \autoref{subsec:subneptunes_dataset}, our training datasets are highly diverse.
 Although the number of molecular species is relatively small, the mixing ratios span several orders of magnitude, yielding a large, heterogeneous set of spectra.
 On the other hand, planetary radius does not significantly affect the signals since G-DAE inputs and outputs are always normalized.

 The effect of stellar effective temperature $T_\mathrm{eff}$ is more complex.
 Assuming the same spot and faculae covering fractions, a cooler or hotter star will produce stellar contamination with different strengths and at different wavelengths.
 A G-DAE trained for a given $T_\mathrm{eff}$ could be ``confused'' when fed with a transmission spectrum of a star with a higher or lower temperature.
 We have tested the effect of stellar temperature and found that, over a range of a few hundred K, stellar contamination does not vary significantly with wavelength.
 As a result, the effect of, for instance, a slightly lower temperature will be interpreted by the algorithm as a slightly lower contamination.
 If, on the other hand, the effective temperature of the true star is much higher than that used in the training dataset, the true contamination, due to astrophysical effects, could also be much lower; as a result, the G-DAE will reconstruct the data as if no contamination were present.

-Still, more extensive experiments should be conducted to assess how the algorithms behave not only when stellar temperature varies but also when using different theoretical stellar spectral grids (see, e.g., \cite{iyerSPHINXMdwarfSpectral2023, husserNewExtensiveLibrary2013}).
-What happens if the real spectrum has molecular species not included in the training dataset?
-Here, it is important to note that the autoencoder is trained to remove contamination, not to detect the signatures of molecular species.
-The G-DAEs are not intended to replace retrieval algorithms, which must deal with chemical diversity.